NAL-i5K/tripal_eutils/docs/ncbi_mapping.rst

 .. note::

 	 Pay attention to the importer preview!
+The preview lets you double check the correct record will be inserted into the database.
+It also demonstrates which additional records will be inserted if the "Insert Linked Records" box is checked.

 Problematic Links